 Montserrat: Oriole Bird once endangered.
 Photo Credit: © Montserrat Tourism Board.

-Tourism is one of the leading, if not the leading sector on most Caribbean islands.
-Contributing over US$ 56.4billion to the region GDP which represents 14.9%, it’s important to have visitors return to the region.
+Finally, one of the major facts about the Caribbean region is that tourism is one of the leading, if not the leading, sectors on most Caribbean islands.
+Contributing over US$ 56.4 billion to the region’s GDP, which represents 14.9%, it’s important to have visitors return to the region.
 Not just for sun, sand, and sea, which is a primary appeal, but so much more.
-The regions’ rich history, biodiversity, cultural attractions and events, affords visitors who explore a rich and rewarding experience.
+The region’s rich history, biodiversity, cultural attractions, and events afford visitors who explore a rich and rewarding experience.
 This includes:

-* Hundreds of rare bird and beautiful flora along hiking trails
+- Hundreds of rare birds and beautiful flora along hiking trails

-*Sporting event you can participate in like 25 marathon/half-marathons or 27 triathlons
+- Sporting events, you can participate in like 25 marathons/half-marathons or 27 triathlons

 Trinidad & Tobago: Carnival Revelers.
 Photo Credit: © Trinidad & Tobago Tourism

-NOTE: If you’d like to learn more about the history of Caribbean region, I’d recommend the books below, all of which I have in my library:
+NOTE: If you’d like to learn more facts about the Caribbean region, I’d recommend the books below, all of which I have in my library:

-These and other Caribbean related books can be purchased via my Caribbean & Co.
+These and other Caribbean-related books contain a wealth of facts about the Caribbean and can be purchased via my Caribbean & Co.
 Amazon affiliate store.